-is an efficient way for clinicians to select and enter data may not be the most efficient way for data analysts to use when they are querying data once it has been normalized and stored in a database, such as when creating a new CDS rule or compiling prevalence statistics.
+Ideally, the way the information is presented to clinicians is in a manner that is most efficient for the clinicians to use.
+However, what is an efficient way for clinicians to select and enter data may not be the most efficient way for data analysts to use when they are querying data once it has been normalized and stored in a database, such as when creating a new CDS rule or compiling prevalence statistics.
 For this, the data is normalized using the analysis normal form (ANF) and stored in a database.
 Again, the ANF is not necessarily a physical structure, but is how a data analyst might see the data when they are looking at it in a database, and not as clinicians would see it in the user interface (i.e., CIF).

-As a forward to this discussion it is necessary to provide some historical background about the Clinical Information Modeling Initiative (CIMI) model.
+As a forward to this discussion it is necessary to provide some historical background about the Clinical Information Modeling Initiative(CIMI) model.
 The CIMI working group created a reference model with no working knowledge of a division between analysis normal form and clinical input form.
 The model they created was developed along standard lines of informatics thinking and thus ended up being a CIF model because CIF models are the norm in informatics.
 Thus, CIMI simply called this model the CIMI model.
 But now to distinguish it from the ANF model being proposed to CIMI, we will call the current CIMI model, the CIMI CIF model.

-9.2.
+15.2.
 Basics of the CIMI Clinical Input Form

-The CIMI CIF Model consists of two layers as shown in Figure 9.1, "CIMI CIF Model Layers".
+The CIMI CIF Model consists of two layers as shown in Figure 15.1, "CIMI CIF Model Layers".
 A reference model layer that defines the structural classes and named attributes, and a constraint layer which constrains these structural attributes by value, subtype, cardinality, and terminology.
 The basic modeling rule that CIMI CIF follows is: new named attributes are added in the Reference Layer and the constraining of existing attributes occurs in the Constraint Layer.